modmore/docs/en/01_Commerce/v1/05_Products/Price_Types.md

 ## (Retail) Prices & Price Types

-In Commerce each product has a (retail) price.
+In Commerce each product has a standard/retail price for each enabled currency.
 This is the primary price that you set when managing products, and is available with all different types of [managing your product catalog](../Product_Catalog).
 Historically this was the only price you could set for a product.

 Price Types, first introduced in v1.0, give you a lot more power and flexibility.
 Price Types are only available for the [Product List TV](../Product_Catalog/Products_TV) and [Product Matrix TV](../Product_Catalog/Product_Matrix), or for products managed manually from the dashboard.
 This indeed means that [Resource Products](../Product_Catalog/Resource) do not support price types at the moment.